 The AAP accepts corporate donations from companies that make products to undermine children’s health

 Mead Johnson is the luminary that brought our children chocolate-flavored baby drinks, which they then took off the market after a public outcry.
 However, their equally disgusting sugar-laden vanilla version is still readily available for thirsty toddlers and aggressively promoted to moms.
-Accepting corporate donations from companies that make products that undermine children’s health cheapens the mission of the American Academy of Pediatrics and makes every member look bad.
-It makes pediatricians feel and act beholden to these multi-million dollar industries (no one bites the hand that feeds him), and it is a national embarrassment.
+Accepting corporate donations from companies that make products that undermine children’s health cheapens the mission of the American Academy of Pediatrics.
+Corporate sponsorship makes every member look bad.
+But it works for big business, making pediatricians feel and act beholden to these multi-million dollar industries.
+No one bites the hand that feeds him.
+This is, honestly, a national embarrassment.

 This is why so many doctors are against the corporate sponsorship of their professional organizations and are trying—albeit often unsuccessfully—to get the pharmaceutical companies and other corporations out of their offices.
 Many are, simply speaking, disgusted with a system that both overtly and covertly discourages moms from breastfeeding.